crisward/ukhash/README.md

 I created this keyboard layout when I came over from PC's in 2006 and copied to every new mac since.
-Until recently UK keyboards didn't even have `#` symbol displayed, so many new uk mac users would google for this, hopefully this'll other mac programmers who also hate unnessary the `alt+3` key combo.
+Until recently UK keyboards didn't even have `#` symbol displayed, so many new uk mac users would google for this, hopefully this'll help other mac programmers who also hate unnessary the `alt+3` key combo.

 ## Install